I love Christmas beer.

 I began helping families of young women by giving them wedding dowries so their daughters could marry.
 Something happened and God granted me the ability to give gifts to everyone in the world.

-I relocated and set up shop at the North Pole to keep the paparazzi away.
+I relocated and set up shop at in the Arctic Circle in Rovaniemi, Finland to keep the paparazzi away, although my secret location is not so secret anymore.
 I now travel the world each year to spread the joy that began in a stable in Bethlehem two millennia ago.

 The Origin of Christmas Beer

 The word got around about my love of Mrs. Claus and winter ales.
 With my growing fame, my favorite brews became named after my favorite day – Christmas!